The Hurwitz space Picard rank conjecture for $d>g-1$: Introduction

 where $\widetilde{X}$ and $X$ are the loci of indeterminacy of the associated rational map and the rational inverse respectively (see \S~\ref{sec:PicRank} for details).
 As $\codim(\widetilde{X})=\codim(X)=2$ we obtain the rank of the rational Chow group

 The boundary components of $\Hdgbv$ are linearly independent by Patel~\cite{Patel} which completes the final case of Theorem~\ref{thm:PicRank}.

 The paper is organised as follows.
 In \S\ref{sec:proj} we define and discuss the properties of the compactifications $\PHb$ and $\PHt$ of $\Hdgf$.
 In \S\ref{sec:kod} we prove the results on the Kodaira dimension of Hurwitz space.
-In \S\ref{sec:PicRank} we show that for $d>g$ the rational Chow and hence Picard rank of $\PHt$ is completely accounted for by the irreducible components of the boundary $\PHt\setminus\Hdgf$, while for $d=g$ the same holds for $\Hdgbv\setminus Y$, hence proving Theorem~\ref{thm:PicRank}.
+In \S\ref{sec:PicRank} we show that for $d>g$ the rational Chow rank of $\PHt$ is completely accounted for by the components of the boundary $\PHt\setminus\Hdgf$, while for $d=g$ the same holds for $\Hdgbv\setminus Y$, hence proving Theorem~\ref{thm:PicRank}.

 \begin{ack} I am grateful to Ignacio Barros, Dawei Chen and Martin M\"{o}ller for many useful discussions.
 The author was supported by the Alexander von Humboldt Foundation during the preparation of this article. \end{ack}